JanssenProject/jans/docs/README.md

 - `update` an existing attribute
 - `delete` an attribute using it's `inum`, etc.

-For example to get all attributes choose 1 from the Menu, you will get the following options:
+For example to get all attributes choose 1 from the Main Menu, you will get the following options:

 ![jans-cli Attributes Menu](img/im-attributes-main.png)